-In this article, I am going to setup a Kubernetes cluster on AWS cloud environment up for which I am going to use a tool called KOPS.
+In this article, you are going to setup Kubernetes on AWS cloud environment.For which I am going to use a tool called KOPS.

 What is KOPS? kops is an opinionated provisioning system with

 - Limited OS support (Debian preferred, Ubuntu 16.04 supported, early support for CentOS & RHEL)

 As a part of the setup, you would need an Ubuntu or Debian instance with latest updates and other supporting utility/tools like AWS-CLI, S3 bucket, Hosted Zone on Route 53 and a registered domain.
 In this article, I am going to use Ubuntu instance to launch and install kubernetes cluster.

 Ubuntu EC2-instance: Will be used to install kubernetes cluster